Medical expert of the article

 - sagittal (flexion and extension);

-- horizontal (rotational motion) plane.
+- horizontal (rotational movements) plane.

 In the thoracic spine:

-- the ratio of the height of the intervertebral discs to the cross-sectional area of vertebral bodies is less favorable than in the cervical region;
+- the ratio of the height of the intervertebral discs to the cross-sectional area of the vertebral bodies is less favorable than in the cervical region;

 In the thoracic spine, only small movements in the sagittal plane (flexion and extension) are possible.